capactio/capact/docs/tutorial/jira-installation/README.md

       - implementationConstraints: {} # fallback to any Implementation
 ```

-As a result all external solutions such as CloudSQL have lower priority and they are not selected.
-The below scenario shows how to install Jira with locally deploy PostgreSQL Helm chart.
+As a result, all external solutions, such as Cloud SQL, have a lower priority, and they are not selected.
+The below scenario shows how to install Jira with a locally deployed PostgreSQL Helm chart.

-#### Instruction
+#### Instructions

-1. Create Kubernetes namespace:
+1. Create a Kubernetes Namespace:

 	```bash
     export NAMESPACE=local-scenario
 	kubectl create namespace $NAMESPACE
 	```

-1. Open GraphQL console:
+1. Open the GraphQL console:

-    To obtain Gateway URL and authorization information, run:
+    To obtain the Gateway URL and authorization information, run:

     ```bash
     helm get notes -n voltron-system voltron
     ```

-   Based on returned response, navigate to GraphQL console and add required Authorization header.
+   Navigate to the GraphQL console and add the required `Authorization` header based on the received response.

    ![gql-auth](./assets/graphql-auth.png)